Force over Distance: Chapter 18

 “Genius, what the hell were you doing in that lab?”

-“You think there’s a pithy answer to that, do you?”
-Rush asked dryly.
+“Y’think there’s a pithy answer to that, do you?”
+Rush asked.

-The room was silent.
-Beneath their boots, the subtle hum of the FTL drive vibrated through the deck plating.
+Beneath Young’s boots, the subtle hum of the FTL drive vibrated through the deck plating.

 “Start at the beginning, maybe?”

-“C’mon,” Young said.
+“C’mon,” he said.
 “Just this once.
-Twenty minutes from now you can go straight back to setting the world on fire.”
+Twenty minutes from now you can go back to setting the world on fire.”

 Rush smiled faintly.
 “Twenty minutes?”

-“Bet you could do in fifteen, if you put your mind to it,” Young said mildly.
+“Bet you could do in fifteen, if you put your mind to it.”

 “You said no?”

-“Yes well, it was fucking ludicrous.”
+“Yes well, it was fuckin’ ludicrous.”
 Rush smiled a humorless smile.
 “And I had other problems.”

 “Gloria?”